MV10/mv10.github.io/_posts/2019-10-02-learning-to-program-part-1-introduction.md

 print totalCost
 ```

 Here in the "outer" code our price is stored in the variable `listPrice`, which we pass into the `CalculateTotal` function as an argument.
 Inside that function, the same value is represented by the `price` argument, which is used just like any other variable inside the function.
 The function's return value is assigned to the "outer" code's `totalCost` variable.
-Remember, this outer code (usually referred to as the _caller_) can't see the vaariables `tax` and `cost` inside the function -- it only sees the return value, the actual numeric value that was calculated and stored in the `cost` variable while the code inside `CalculateTotal` was still running.
+Remember, this outer code (usually referred to as the _caller_) can't see the variables `tax` and `cost` inside the function -- it only sees the return value, the actual numeric value that was calculated and stored in the `cost` variable while the code inside `CalculateTotal` was still running.

-## Conclusions
+## Conclusion

 Although these examples use a simple, imaginary language, they cover most of the important core ideas that all programmers use every single day.
 Next time we'll talk about slightly more complicated concepts that are also fundamental parts of writing software in any language.